yalmip/yalmip.github.io/yalmip/tutorials/installation.md

 If you have used YALMIP before, type `clear classes` or restart MATLAB before using the new version.

+YALMIP is not shipped with any low-level solvers.
 [Solvers](/yalmip/solvers) should be installed as described in the solver manuals.
 Make sure to add required paths.
+Your MATLAB installation might already have solvers available that YALMIP will interface, but make sure you understand which solvers you are using, and read about their expected performance [here](/yalmip/solvers).

 To test your installation, run the command [yalmiptest].
 For further examples and tests, run code from this manual!